vinteumorg/Floresta/readme.md

 This code also has an out-of-the-box Electrum Server that you can use with any wallet that supports it.

 ### Building
 You'll need Rust and Cargo, refer to [this](https://www.rust-lang.org/) for more details.
+Minimum support version is rustc 1.64 and newer.

 Once you have Cargo, clone the repository with:
 ```bash
 $ git clone https://github.com/Davidson-Souza/utreexo-electrum-server